aminul01-g/github-licenses/README.md

  * <h3>✅ Enables Collaboration:</h3> Contributors know the terms up front.

-## 💡 Recommended License for This Project
+## 💡 Recommended License for Most Open Source Projects
-For this project, we recommend the MIT License:
+For general open-source use, the MIT License is highly recommended:

- * It’s simple, permissive, and widely used.
+ * ✅ It’s short, simple, and easy to understand.

- * Allows maximum freedom for others to use and build upon this project.
+ * ✅ It allows maximum freedom to use, modify, and distribute the code.

- * Encourages sharing and innovation without many restrictions.
+ * ✅ It’s widely adopted and trusted in the open-source community.

+ * ✅ It includes basic liability protection.

 You can learn more or copy the license text here: https://choosealicense.com/licenses/mit